strykeforce/olympics/vision/README.md

 Use the data returned by the Deadeye system to calculate the angle and range to the target with respect to the robot.

-Points are awarded for based on the angle and range error.
+Points are awarded based on the angle and range error.

 ### Calculate robot's field position

 Having calculated angle and range to the target, can you calculate the position of the robot on the field?

-Points are awarded for based on the position error.
+Points are awarded based on the position error.

 ## Scoring